Ada-Developers-Academy/core-unit-2/intro-to-sql/sql-setup.md

  Schema |         Name         | Type  |  Owner
 --------+----------------------+-------+----------
  public | simons_example_table | table | postgres
-(2 rows)
+(1 row)
 ```

 ### !callout-success

 ## Try It: Create a Table

-If this is your first time going through this lesson, try to create a new table in your connected db.
-Then, list the tables using `\dt`.
+If this is your first time going through this lesson, try to create a new table in your connected database.
+Then, list the tables using the `\dt` command.

 ### !end-callout